Broadening-Horizons-7/website_zola/content/call.md

 [extra]
 hide = "true"
 +++
-The Call for Papers is now open!
+The Call for Papers is now closed!

 Deadline for submitting abstracts for papers and posters is **October 1st, 2024 (24.00 CET)**.
 You can also read more on the [BH7 1st Circular](https://www.broadeninghorizons7.it/pdf/BH7%20-%201st%20circular.pdf).